About an arts-based education

 In the long run, it's moments like these that your child will remember.
 Of course, have a positive attitude!
 Children can sense how their parents feel especially when engaging in something together, so don't start any craft ideas for children activity if you are not in a good mood; otherwise, you'd risk putting their spirits down.
 Take the time that you need for yourself, and get back to your schedule when you feel good and energized.
 Be ready to send them positive vibes!
 Taking care of our children and seeing them develop can also be therapeutic for parents.

 Ardak's daughter (@ardak_zenart) Tamara, crafting and painting nature sceneries and animals

-Most importantly, attend to your personal well-being.
-You are your child’s anchor, so take care of yourself first and foremost.
-Have some free time even once a week, get lunch with your best friend, grab your favourite tea from the nearby shop, go to your favourite museum.
+And most importantly, attend to your personal well-being.
+You are your child's anchor, so take care of yourself first and foremost.
+Have some free time even once a week, get lunch with your best friend, grab your favorite tea from the nearby shop, go to your favorite museum.
 Arrange new activities at home, and improve your internal connections.
 Doing what makes you happy is taking care of your mind, spirit, and body.

 What activities can I do with my children?

 The following craft ideas for children are focused on recycling and upcycling materials that can be gathered from nature.
 We wish to impart mindfulness for both adults and children, and it is important to actively incorporate it in one way or another in our everyday activities.
 These examples are taken from the book 365 things to make and do by Usborne.
 Ready your supplies, and get ready to do these simple yet fun craft ideas for children!